artemisfowl/scripts/README.md

 # scripts
-All scripts and configurations that I use for my day-to-day project work
+All scripts and configurations that I use for my day-to-day project work.